|Guide||♦||24 Triplogs||1 Topic|

 Anybody living in Arizona has certainly heard of the Salt River.
 The Salt River is formed at the confluence of the White and Black Rivers, elevation 4200ft.
 About 80 miles up the Black River, Pacheta Creek is a 19-mile tributary dropping from 9,800ft to 6,470ft.
 The creek spans from the upper south slope of Mount Baldy down to the Black River.
 Pacheta Falls are 16.6 miles down from the top or 2.4 miles up from the confluence.
 They drop off 0.15 miles past the Ess Creek confluence.

-The falls can be approached almost directly with a tiny tenth of a mile downhill hike.
+You can approach the falls almost directly with a tiny tenth of a mile downhill hike.
 This requires a short muddy 4x4 approach during the rainy season.
-I'm not sure if it's negotiable in a car when dry as it would be extremely rutted.
+I'm not sure if it's negotiable in a car when dry, as it would be extremely rutted.

 A better approach to include more of a hike would be to start where the creek crosses the road upstream at Y40.
-This is a 1.25 mile creek side hike with a couple low water crossings, plan on getting your feet wet.
+This is a 1.25-mile creekside hike with a couple of low water crossings; plan on getting your feet wet.
 No 4x4 is necessary for this approach.

-On our return it rained.
-This wasn't the typical wind induced theatrical show dancing across the desert floor most experience during monsoon season.
-This was thunder that could rip canyons on gentle mountain slopes upon contact.
+On our return, it rained.
+This wasn't the typical wind-induced theatrical show dancing across the desert floor most experience during monsoon season.
+This thunder could rip canyons on gentle mountain slopes upon contact.
 That was followed by pouring rain coming straight down without the slightest breeze.
 Water droplets resembled small balloons.
 An hour later and the entire forest was still draining water from every pore.
 The country roads held firm throughout.
-This was truly an enjoyable summertime journey. - Aug 05 2007 joe bartels
+This was truly an enjoyable summertime journey.